aatluri/DjangoRestAPITemplate/README.md

 1. Python :  The programming language we will be using.
 2. Django : We will be using Django on top of the Python framework.
 It's basically a Python framework for building websites.
 3. Django Rest Framework : It adds features for building rest APIs.
 We will install this into Django.
 4. PostGres : PostGres will be the database we will be using to store data.
+We will be defining the database configuration inside our actual project source code, which means it's reusable for other developers who might be working on the project.
+Or if we want to shift from one machine to another and it's also reusable for our deployment environment.
+So we have the database and application on the same docker image which we will install on a server.
 5. Docker:  Docker is a software platform that allows you to build, test, and deploy applications quickly.
 Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
 We will be running a dockerized service of our API as well as a dockerized service of our database.
 This allows us to create a development environment that we can use to build our application.
 And also it allows us to easily deploy our application to a server.
 6. Swagger UI : This will serve as documentation for our API and also give us a browser API that we can use to test
 7. We will be using the Djanto Test Framework for the Unit Tests